 Meet the new pillars of WSOP 2017: same as the old ones

-List of key confirmed events on the 2017 WSOP schedule
+List of key returning events on the 2017 WSOP schedule

 - Colossus III: The third iteration of this record-setting micro-buy-in $565 event will again appear early in the schedule, featuring 3 starting days on June 2-4 with 2 starting times each day.
 Once again, there will be re-entry allowed on another entry day, making this one of the few WSOP events of its kind.

 - Millionaire Maker: Colossus sans steroids.
 The original low buy-in addition will make a return for the 2017 WSOP, appearing early in the schedule with a $1,500 buy-in and guaranteeing the winner $1 million.

 - Monster Stack: Another typically-massive event with slow blind levels, a $1,500 buy-in, and 15,000 starting chips.

 - Little One for One Drop: The annual charity event that usually takes place during the Main Event, likely with a $1,111 buy-in.